 The combined effects of fluvial, wave and tidal processes creating longshore currents, as well as the morphology of the bay, have influenced the sediment dispersal pattern.
 The net sediment drift is to the NE along Cavite, to the NW along Manila-Bulacan (from Pasig River mouth to Meycauayan R.), to the SW from Zapote to Bacoor, and to the north along Bataan.
 Siringan and Ringor (1997) in their report entitled "Predominant Nearshore Sediment Dispersal Pattern in Manila Bay", stated that the wind direction plays an important role in the characteristics of sediment dispersal in Manila Bay.
 Southwesterly winds produce longshore currents that flow up the bay along Bataan and to the northeast along Cavite.
 Refraction at the tip of Cavite Spit causes longshore currents along the Las Piñas-Kawit coast.
-For southeasterly winds, the currents move to the NW along Manila-Pampanga coast and to the north along Bataan.
-NE winds create currents that move towards the mouth of the bay.
+For southeasterly winds, the currents that move to wards the mouth of the bay.
 During rainy days with winds predominantly coming from the southwest, greater input of sediments from rivers flows into the bay.
 The greater amount of the fine sediment gets transported in the northeastern Manila Bay (Figure 2.1-13).
 (Siringan and Ringor, 1997)